felipelm/django-nginx-reactjs-docker/rm-common-debugging.md

-# List of known issues
+# List of Common Debugging

  * Cannot use VM on windows 10 and Docker at the same time
  * Cannot VPN into network and use Docker (nginex crashes) when working remotely